EMYA2026 Annual Conference and Awards Ceremony

 The rigorous judging process involving visits to up to 60 museums culminates in an annual conference with the participation of 250 - 300 leading museum professionals, at which the candidates present their museums, the winners are announced, and the underlying values and innovative ideas in the European museum field are discussed, renewed and reinterpreted.

-With EMYA’s accumulated over 40 years of traditions and insights into the societal and community needs, which drive, create, develop and sustain museums as crucial civic spaces for the exploration of Europe’s heritage, the conference serves as a continuous benchmark for innovation and best practices for the sector.
+With nearly 50 years of EMYA’s accumulated traditions and insights into societal and community needs—which drive, create, develop, and sustain museums as crucial civic spaces for exploring Europe’s heritage—the conference serves as an ongoing benchmark for innovation and best practices in the sector.

 About the host